sileod/xpflow/README.md

 ### Usage
 Just make sure that your experiment classes inherits the Xp class.
-Instanciating the class will provide an iterable that will yield the possible combinations of the values.
+Instanciating the class will provide an iterable yielding the possible value combinations.

 ```python
 from xpflow import Xp